nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 In 2014 I stopped development.
 In 2016 I killed support.
 Lesson learned: **abstracting over SQL is usually a mistake**.

-### Insight #1: Instead of replacing SQL - we should make integration with it better
+### Insight #1: Instead of Replacing SQL - We Should Make Integration with It Better

 Instead of building another layer on top, I decided to make the integration with raw SQL as safe and convenient as possible.

 That led to **hasql** in 2014 - a driver that embraced raw SQL and gave composable abstractions supporting it.
 It's one of the two main Postgres drivers in the Haskell ecosystem today and the most efficient one.

+### Insight #2: Supporting Every Database Means Serving None Well

+SORM taught me another lesson.
+It targeted multiple databases, and each one came with its own quirks multiplying the implementation and maintenance effort and constraining the design.

+Starting with "hasql" I isolated the databases behind an adapter, intending to keep the quirks cleanly separated and I started with Postgres.
+Time has past and Postgres was still the only adapter.
+The rest was ambition, not investment.
+So I stopped pretending and committed to Postgres alone.

+The narrowing released me to invest deeply in the Postgres-specific features and optimizations, bringing support for its specific types (JSONB, arrays, composites, ranges) and eventually its pipelining mode of execution.

+That exposed the deeper cost.
+Supporting many databases isn't just a maintenance multiplier - it caps your design at their lowest common denominator.
+Your feature set shrinks to the intersection of what all of them support, so every integration inherits the weakest parts of each. **The wider you spread your support, the poorer the integration you can offer.**

-With this library I found the perfect integration point.
+With this foundation I then found that...

-### Insight #2: The Query is the Optimal Integration Point
+### Insight #3: The Query is the Optimal Integration Point

 Not the business logic model.
 Not the table row structure. **The query itself.**